Mechanistic Interpretability of Antibody Language Models Using SAEs: Supplementary Material

 For our analysis, we decided to focus on the final layer (Table \ref{tab:IGHJ4_layer_performance}).

-First, we looked at the absolute positional activations of this latent across all the sequences in our validation set which had an IGHJ4 heavy J gene, and compared it to activations on specific IMGT positions.
+First, we looked at the absolute positional activations of top IGHJ4 TopK latents, based on $F_1$ score, across all the sequences in our validation set which had an IGHJ4 heavy J gene, and compared it to activations on specific IMGT positions.
 Whilst activations on absolute positions were distributed near the end of the heavy chain corresponding to the J region, the activations on IMGT positions were more consistent and concentrated.
-This implies that the model does not base its activation pattern on the absolute sequence length alone, but rather the underlying sequence alignment (Figure \ref{fig: IMGT IGHJ4 activations}).
+This implies that the model does not base its activation pattern on the absolute sequence length alone, but rather the underlying sequence alignment (Figure \ref{fig:IMGT_IGHJ4_activations}).

 We then chose to investigate the specific residue identities on which the latents were activated.
 Based on the heavy J gene sequence alignments, the top two latents activated at IMGT positions 120 and 119, which are a Q and G, respectively.
 These are conserved across all human IGHJ genes.
 The third top latent activated on Y at position 117, which is unique for IGHJ4 \cite{scaviner_protein_1999}.
 These results indicated that top latents encoded contextual information of the preceding residues.